holepunchto/hello-pear-electron/README.md

 ## CI Configuration <a name="ci-configuration"></a>

 Create a GitHub environment (Settings -> Environments) named `release`.
-The workflows require these secrets for signed builds:
+Run the `Build Release` workflow to build in CI.
+This workflow requires these secrets for signed builds:

 | Secret                    | Platform | Notes                                                       |
 | ------------------------- | -------- | ----------------------------------------------------------- |